If you’re after a car loan, you should check your credit score to understand your chances of approval before you apply.

 - Regularly check your credit file.
 Regularly checking your credit file for any errors or mistakes can eliminate or repair any bad marks from your file that shouldn’t be there and improve your chances for approval.

 - Pay bills on time.
 Late payments of bills show up on your credit file.
-By ensuring you always pay your bills on time, you won’t have any more late payment marks on your credit rating and will approve your chances of being approved.
+By ensuring you always pay your bills on time, you won’t have any more late payment marks on your credit rating and will improve your chances of being approved.

 - Consolidate debt.
-Consolidating your debt into one debt can assist you improving your credit rating.
-This will make it easier to repay off your debt and you may also get a lower interest rate.
+Consolidating your debt into one debt can assist you in improving your credit rating.
+This will make it easier to repay your debt and you may also get a lower interest rate.
 Controlling your debt will ultimately allow you to improve your chances in being approved for a car loan.

 - Control of your credit cards and spending.
 Controlling your credit cards and spending responsibly when using credit is one of the easiest ways to improve your chances of being approved.
 Make sure you don’t spend beyond your means, always make your repayments on time and stay in control of your credit.